-LCA calculation information

-EPD TYPE DECLARED Cradle to gate with options DECLARED UNIT 1 m 2 of installed board.
+LCA calculation information EPD TYPE DECLARED Cradle to gate with options FUNCTIONAL UNIT 1 m 2 of installed board.
 SYSTEM BOUNDARIES Cradle to gate with options: stages $A1 - 3$, $A4$, $A5$, $B1 - 7$, $C1 - 4$ REFERENCE SERVICE LIFE (RSL) 50 years by default, it corresponds to standard building design life CUT-OFF RULES Life Cycle Inventory data for a minimum of 99% of total inflows to the upstream and core module shall be included ALLOCATIONS Production data.
 Recycling, energy and waste data have been calculated on a mass basis.
-GEOGRAPHICAL COVERAGE AND TIME PERIOD Scope includes Data included is collected from one production site, Gyproc Abu Dhabi.
-Data Collected for the year 2018 Cradle to gate with options study.
+GEOGRAPHICAL COVERAGE AND TIME PERIOD Scope includes: Vietnam Data included is collected from two production sites, SGPCV Ho Chi Minh Data Collected for the year 2018 and Hai Phong Data Collected for the first trimester 2019 As Hai Phong is a new plant and has been producing for only 6 months.
+At the end of 2019, a verification of ratio, impacts and production will be made by Saint-Gobain TEAM to verify that all assumptions made on the first trimester are right and correspond to a full year of production.
+Cradle to gate with options study.
 Background data: Ecoinvent (2015) and Gabi (2013 - 2016) PRODUCT CPC CODE 37530 (Articles of plaster or of compositions based on plaster)